Check 21-Enabled Services Frequently Asked Questions

 If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts who can assist you.

 The following Frequently Asked Questions (FAQs) relate to our FedForward®, FedReturn®, and FedReceipt® services.

 - What if my financial institution deposits duplicate substitute checks or duplicate items in an Image Cash Letter (ICL) or Returns Image Cash Letter (ICLR)?

-Financial institutions should contact Customer Support at P: (877) 372-2457 with the following information:
+Financial institutions should contact the Support Center with the following information:

 - Total number of items involved